Why Your HubSpot CSV Import Keeps Failing (and How to Fix It)

 Reason 1: You re-map the same columns every single import

-HubSpot’s import wizard does include a column mapping step — you can match any column in your file to any property in HubSpot.
+HubSpot’s import wizard includes a column mapping step where you can match any column in your file to any property in HubSpot.
 So COMPANY_NAME and company name and Company will all appear in the mapper and you can point them at the right field.

 If your file has 25 columns, that’s 25 dropdowns to click through.
 If you’re importing every week from the same source, you’re repeating the exact same 25 decisions every week.
 Miss one and that field imports as blank across all rows, silently.